wesfletch/LargeProject/API_Things/README.md

         GET request:
         Takes in only five seeds/inputs made up of artist IDs, track IDs, and genres.
-        The seeds can be any combination of the 3 fields (i.e. 3 traacks and 2 genres, or 4 artists and 1 genre, or 2 tracks, 2 genres, and 1 artist).
+        The seeds can be any combination of the 3 fields (i.e. 3 traaks and 2 genres, or
+	4 artists and 1 genre, or 2 tracks, 2 genres, and 1 artist).
 	But the number seeds can not exceed 5.
-        It returns an array named "tracks" containing the name, ID, artist, preview link, and track link of all the reccomended tracks.
+        It returns an array named "tracks" containing the name, ID, artist,
+	preview link, and track link of all the reccomended tracks.

 	Input json:
 	{